seanmorris/subspace-client/README.md

 #### Receiving

-Listen for messages &other events on a socket/channel with `socket.subscribe()`
+Listen for messages & other events on a socket/channel with `socket.subscribe()`

 ```javascript
 const host   = 'ws://your-socket-host'; // use wss: for SSL